How to properly taste whisky

 Texture & Mouthfeel

-Pay attention not only to flavors, but also to:
+Pay attention not only to aromas, but also to:

 • Texture: Watery, oily, creamy, velvety?